broadinstitute/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

 ## 6. Move data to persistent data pods

-Set [shard allocation filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/shard-allocation-filtering.html) on new indices to move shards to the persistent data node set.
+Set [shard allocation filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/shard-allocation-filtering.html) on new indices to move shards to the persistent data nodeSet.
 Do this for any newly loaded indices as well as any pre-existing indices that will be kept.
 Replace $INDEX with the name of indicies you need to move.

 ```
 curl -u "elastic:$ELASTICSEARCH_PASSWORD" "http://localhost:9200/$INDEX/_settings" -XPUT --header "Content-Type: application/json" --data @- <<EOF